SCOPE OF THIS CHAPTER

 Where an Initial Child Protection Conference is required, this should be held within 15 days of the initial strategy meeting.
 (For more information see Child Protection Conferences Procedure.
 Where either child is a Child in Need, their plans should be reviewed within 3 months from the date of the network meeting, and thereafter subsequently within 4 months.
 With siblings, consideration should be given to combining future meetings, whist ensuring the needs and risks for each child are addressed separately.

 N.B.
 In Derby the first Child in Need review will be chaired by the Child in Need Reviewing Officer if identified as a complex case (see Derby Children's Social Care Child in Need Plans, Work and Review Procedure) and in Derbyshire review meetings will be convened and chaired by the Team Manager (Children's Social Care).

 Where the decision is reached that the alleged behaviour does not constitute abuse and there is no need for further enquiry or criminal investigation, the details of the referral and the reasons for the decision must be recorded on the child's file.
 In these circumstances consideration should be given to the need for any further assessment or support services, from any agency, for either child.

 5. Sexual Abuse

-Any suspicion or allegations that a child has been sexually abused or is likely to sexually abuse another child (or an adult) should be referred immediately to Children's Social Care or the Police.
+Any suspicion or allegations that a child has been sexually abused or is likely to sexually abuse another child (or an adult) should be referred immediately to Children's Social Care and/or the Police.
 (See Making a Referral to Social Care Procedure).